California: Federal representation

 The state of California sends 52 members to the House of Representatives, the nation's largest congressional state delegation.
 Consequently, California also has the largest number of electoral votes in national presidential elections, with 54.
 The former speaker of the House of Representatives is the representative of California's 20th district, Kevin McCarthy.

 California is represented in the U.S. Senate by Alex Padilla and Adam Schiff.

-In August 2025 Governor Newsom secured legislative approval of California Proposition 50.
-In November 2025 voters will vote on a state constitutional amendment that will allow redistricting of the California map.
-The goal is to switch five seats from Republican to Democratic control.
-It is a response to the decision of Texas to redistrict its Congressional. map to add five new Republican seats.
+In response to the 2025 Texas redistricting, Governor Newsom secured legislative approval of California Proposition 50 in August 2025, which would redraw the state's congressional districts.
+The proposition was approved by 64.4% of voters, adding as many as five seats for the Democratic Party for the 2026 midterms.